SanguineHaze/CharacterCreator/README.md

 - Change Motivations so that Child has a special set of motivations (Current motivations don't make much sense for children)

 #Recent Updates
+###Jul 12, 2017
+- Separate panel for Race options completed.
+Features a checkbox option system, so you can select exactly the races and subraces desired.
+(Making Version 1 worth sending to the public)

 ###Jun 26, 2017
 -Merged dev branch to Main (including changes up to May 25th) -Began implementing a separate panel for Race options.